A Comparative Study on How Data Normalization Affects Zero-Shot Generalization in Time Series Foundation Models: Introduction

-Motivated by this gap, we conduct experiments to quantify data normalization's effect on TSFMs, and to answer questions: How do alternative normalization choices—specified by (i) the underlying statistics computed (mean – std, min – max, max-absolute, etc.) and (ii) the scope at which those statistics are measured (dataset-level versus instance-level)—influence the performance of TSFMs?, and what guidelines follow for selecting and adapting normalization methods for optimal cross-domain adaptation?.
-Our contributions include: (1) a comparative analysis of data normalization in TSFMs, investigating its essential role in cross-domain generalization; (2) systematic evaluation of six normalization methods (\textsc{RevIN}, MeanAbs, Standardization+\textsc{RevIN}, Standardization, MinMax, MaxAbs) across four TSFMs (MOIRAI, CHRONOS, GTT, LightGTS) which span different architectural designs and training protocols, using multi-domain datasets spanning energy, transportation, and meteorology; (3) empirically showing that mean/std–based normalizers consistently outperforms all other normalizers, improving TSFM accuracy over no-normalization baseline by approx 89\% in zero-shot and 79\% in-domain settings and outperforming alternative methods by 25–45\% on average (4) empirical insights into how \textsc{RevIN}'s effective utilization varies with model architecture design (e.g., probabilistic, point-forecast, or LLM-based models) and optimization objective scale-sensitivity.
+Motivated by this gap, we conduct experiments to quantify data normalization's effect on TSFMs, and to answer questions: How do alternative normalization choices—specified by (i) the underlying statistics computed (mean – std, min – max, max-absolute, etc.) and (ii) the scope at which those statistics are measured (dataset-level versus instance-level)—influence the performance of TSFMs?, and what guidelines to follow for selecting and adapting normalization methods for optimal cross-domain adaptation?.
+Our contributions include: (1) a comparative analysis of data normalization in TSFMs, investigating its essential role in cross-domain generalization; (2) systematic evaluation of six normalization methods (\textsc{RevIN}, MeanAbs, Standardization+\textsc{RevIN}, Standardization, MinMax, MaxAbs) across four TSFMs (MOIRAI, CHRONOS, GTT, LightGTS) which span different architectural designs and training protocols, using multi-domain datasets spanning energy, transportation, and meteorology; (3) empirically showing that mean/std–based normalization methods consistently outperform others, improving TSFM forecasting accuracy relative to the raw baseline by approximately 89\% (zero‑shot) and 79\% (in‑domain), and by approximately 44\% (zero‑shot) and 28\% (in‑domain) relative to alternative normalization methods.
+(4) empirical insights into how \textsc{RevIN}'s effective utilization varies with model architecture design and optimization objective scale-sensitivity.